odoopbx/addons/asterisk_plus/doc/index.rst

 .. contents::

 In order to connect Asterisk and Odoo a special middleware Agent is required to be installed on the Asterisk server.
+The source of this file is located at our Documenation - https://docs.odoopbx.com/install/docker.html.

 The Agent does the following jobs: